Skip to main content

 LEXINGTON, Ky. -- Katherine Thompson remembers Dr. Arnold Stromberg, former chair of the University of Kentucky’s Dr. Bing Zhang Department of Statistics and David M. Allen-Richard L. Anderson Endowed Professor, as a leader who was always ready to help students and faculty with a quick analysis.

 “I knew people he had touched, but I didn't realize how many people he had impacted in his career,” said Thompson, associate professor of statistics in UK’s College of Arts & Sciences.
 “It wasn’t just the students.
 He helped assistant professors from other colleges working toward tenure by providing statistical support on manuscripts so they could be published.
 If he got that e-mail, he was up at midnight doing their analysis, no problem.
-He helped people who didn't have another source; not because he needed to
+He helped people who didn't have another source; not because he

 By A Fish